Carathéodory conjecture: The general smooth case

 In 2012, Mohammad Ghomi and Ralph Howard showed, using a Möbius transformation, that the global conjecture for surfaces of smoothness $C^2$ can be reformulated in terms of the number of umbilic points on graphs subject to certain asymptotics of the gradient.
+They also constructed weak counterexamples to the conjecture: $C^1$ convex surfaces which were $C^\infty$ in the complement of a point and had only one umbilic point.